-Fruits will have some simple sugars, fiber, and are good sources of micronutrients.
-Avoid canned fruits or packaged in sugar liquids, and try to only consume Fresh, Whole Fruit.
-CAUTION: consumption of fruit after bariatric surgery can cause sugar cravings to return.
+Fruits contain some simple sugars, fiber, and are good sources of micronutrients.
+Avoid canned fruits or fruits that are packaged in sugar liquids.
+Try to consume only fresh, whole fruit.

+CAUTION: Consumption of fruit after bariatric surgery can cause sugar cravings to return.
 If sugar cravings cause you to over consume sweets and refined carbs, it may be best to avoid fruit after surgery.